Batman: Damned: Setting and characters

 A supernatural horror story, Batman: Damned is set in Gotham City in a grim, darker version of the DCU.
 The series' protagonist is Bruce Wayne, who witnessed the murder of his parents, Thomas and Martha Wayne, as a child.
 This inspired him to become Batman, a masked superhero, to fight crime.
 Damneds depiction of Batman is similar to his canon DCU counterpart, but he is tormented by the demonic witch the Enchantress, who visits him as a child and continues to speak to him as an adult.
 At the beginning of the story, Batman engages in a violent fight with his archenemy, the sadistic Joker, that ends with Joker's death, and is unable to remember what happened.
 Batman is guided by John Constantine, a foul-mouthed con man, exorcist and magician.
 Constantine is the narrator and Batman's foil, serving as the bridge between what Batman knows and what he does not.

 In addition to traditional Batman supporting characters cast members James Gordon and Harley Quinn, Damned features many of DC's supernatural characters, such as the Spectre, Etrigan, Deadman, Zatanna, and the Swamp Thing.
-While remaining faithful to their DCU counterparts, some characters have key differences; Jim Johnson of CBR.com wrote that the series takes "unfamiliar approaches to otherwise familiar characters".
+While remaining faithful to their DCU counterparts, some characters have key differences; Jim Johnson of Comic Book Resources wrote that the series takes "unfamiliar approaches to otherwise familiar characters".
 Recent incarnations of Harley have depicted her as heroic, but Damned depicts her as villainous.
 Out of grief over the Joker's death, she adopts aspects of his appearance, including dying her hair green, adorning makeup resembling him and wearing his traditional purple suit.
 Meanwhile, in the world of Damned, Etrigan is a rapper named J. Blood who performs at a nightclub called the Cavern, and Deadman, the ghost of a man named Boston Brand, communicates by temporarily possessing individuals, leaving them terribly ill when he vacates their bodies.
 The Spectre, an agent of Heaven, is represented by a rambling homeless man in a green hood, who appears as a figure of judgment.